Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Conclusion

 \section{Conclusion}

 In this paper, we introduce a new approach for FL, called \ours{}.
-It utilizes iterative distribution matching and federated gradient matching to distill virtual data on both client and server sides, then trains FL models with the distilled datasets.
-We are the first to reveal that FL on local virtual data can increase heterogeneity.
-Furthermore, we propose global virtual regularization to effectively harmonize domain shift.
+It utilizes virtual data on both client and server sides to train FL models.
+We are the first to reveal that FL on distilled local virtual data can increase heterogeneity.
+To tackle the heterogeneity issue, we seamlessly integrated dataset distillation algorithms into FL pipeline by proposing iterative distribution matching and federated gradient matching to iteratively update local and global virtual data.
+Then, we apply global virtual regularization to effectively harmonize domain shift.
 Our experiments on benchmark and real medical datasets show that \ours{} outperforms current state-of-the-art methods in heterogeneous settings.
-Furthermore, \ours{} can be combined with other heterogenous FL methods such as FedProx~\cite{li2019convergence} and Scaffold~\cite{karimireddy2020scaffold} to further improve its performance.
-We believe that this work sheds light on how to effectively mitigate data heterogeneity from dataset distillation perspective and will inspire future work to enhance FL performance, privacy, and efficiency.
+Furthermore, \ours{} can be combined with other model-synchronization-based FL approaches to further improve its performance.
+The potential limitation lies in the additional communication and computation cost in data distillation, but we show that the trade-off is acceptable and can be mitigated by decreasing distillation \textit{iterations} and \textit{steps}.
+Our future direction includes investigating privacy-preserving data generation and utilizing the synthesized global virtual data for federated continual learning or training personalized models.
+We believe that this work sheds light on how to effectively mitigate data heterogeneity from a dataset distillation perspective and will inspire future work to enhance FL performance, privacy, and efficiency.